Rishi625/similarity_finder/README.md

-# Document Similarity Finder
+# Document Similarity Analysis System

-## Overview
-This project implements a document similarity system that supports multiple feature extraction methods (TF-IDF, BERT, and BM25) to find similar documents based on their textual content.
-It includes a Streamlit web interface for interactive document comparison and a batch processing system for large-scale similarity calculations.
+A comprehensive system for analyzing and comparing document similarity using multiple approaches including TF-IDF, BM25, and BERT embeddings.
+The system includes both a FastAPI backend service and a Streamlit web interface.

 ## Project Structure
 ```